StellarSand/privacy-settings/Privacy Settings/Firefox.md

 ## General

 #### Files and Applications
+- Downloads >
-- Always ask you where to save files
+  - Always ask you where to save files: On

 #### Browsing
 - Recommend extensions as you browse: Off